romulorosa/immobilien-crawler/README.md

 # immobilien-crawler
-This is a simple crawler to create a score ranking of immobilier

 ## About
+This is a simple crawler to create a score ranking of immobilier.
-This script was used as a exercise to learn a lit bit more about `asyncio` lib.
+The script was used as a exercise to learn a lit bit more about `asyncio` lib.
 It has a simple crawler which know how to parse pages from https://www.immobilienscout24.de and also creates a ranking based on a very rudimentar score calculator (tunned for my necessities).